lucasfernandoprojects/hand-sign-detection/README.md

 # Hands Seals Detection

-In this repository, you will find an AI project that aims to detect Naruto's hands seals in real time, as you can see in the GIF below:
+In this repository, you will find an AI project that aims to detect Naruto hands seals in real time, as you can see in the GIF below:

 ![A man doing hand gestures in front of a webcam.](https://github.com/lucasfernandoprojects/hand-sign-detection/blob/main/photos-readme/giphy.gif)